Jul 26–31, 2026

 Vancouver tips

 Vancouver is generally a very safe and welcoming city.
 The conference venue is located near the Downtown Eastside (DTES), a neighborhood facing significant social and housing challenges.
-Visitors may notice visible poverty and people experiencing homelessness in the area around Main Street and Hastings Street.
-While some individuals may ask for spare change, the area is generally safe, especially during the day and when walking with others.
+Visitors may notice visible poverty and people experiencing homelessness in the area around Main Street and East Hastings Street.
+While some individuals may ask for spare change, the area is generally safe during the day and when walking with others.

 Nearby lunch suggestions